 Laurie is also exceedingly committed to her community; with her emphasis on fostering a better tomorrow for those in need.
-She does this with her various contributions through her photography.
-She does this by not only donating her time year after year to The United Way, Golden Valley Auto Body’s Season of Giving, Rotary International’s: A Day in the Life of Yuba-Sutter, Local Trap Shoot, Centennial Celebration Fundraiser supporting The Children’s Homes Society of California, Crab Feed.
+She does this with her various contributions through her photography, by not only donating her time year after year to The United Way, Golden Valley Auto Body’s Season of Giving, Rotary International’s: A Day in the Life of Yuba-Sutter, Local Trap Shoot, Centennial Celebration Fundraiser supporting The Children’s Homes Society of California, Crab Feed.
 But also through her donations she has repeatedly supported Family Soup, a local organization created to help families with children with severe disabilities such as those on the Autism Spectrum.
 This has been especially close to Laurie and her families hearts because two of her boys are on the Autism Spectrum.

 We asked Laurie, What keeps you motivated with your photography?

 “Definitely has to be the beauty I have found in some of the most difficult times in my life, for me photography has motivated me to get out and reconnect with the community at large to rediscover it’s beauty.
-I was faced with a near death experience at 29 when I had very nearly lost my life due to a Blood Clot at seven and a half weeks in my third pregnantcy.
-I had a DVT which had left me weak and bed bound for the next 3 months felt like a death sentence and it nearly had been.
+I was faced with a near death experience at 29 when I had very nearly lost my life due to a Blood Clot at seven and a half weeks in my third pregnancy.
+I had a DVT which had left me weak and bed bound for the next 3 months and at the time felt like a death sentence and it nearly had been.
 I realized early on that somethings I had wanted to do later in life might never happen.
 I had lost my mobility and my ability to do even the simplest of tasks without help and in fact just breathing some days was exceedingly difficult.
 Walking was nearly impossible without help.
 My Doctors had told me to prepare for the worst case scenario, that I might never be able to hold my unborn child in my arms, or watch my two older boys grow into men and meet their loves of their life’s, and start their own families because at the end of my pregnancy I may not be alive to experience any of it.
-As one could expect that took me into a very dark place and to escape from my own head my husband began taking me on evening drives to watch the sunsets over the Sutter Buttes; this became my motivation.
+As one could expect that took me into a very dark place and to escape from my own head my husband began taking me on evening drives to watch the sunsets over the Sutter Buttes, California this became my motivation.
 I would look forward to the escape at the end of the day.
 A few months past and my husband purchased a Christmas present that would begin to change my life.
 He had given me a brand new Canon T3i, so I could document memories for the boys in the event I didn’t survive the birth of our third son.
 In a strange way my motivation quickly changed, I began to appreciate our evening outings, and I began realizing while taking pictures I would forget I was an invalid for a time because I was focusing on what was on the other side of the lens more than my own predicament.
-Incredibly walking became easier and I began realizing that life was not only possible after my pregnancy, but that I was not going to give up without a fight.
+Incredibly walking became easier and I began realizing that life was not only possible after my pregnancy; but that I was not going to give up without a fight.
 For me photography became my escape; my life line; and soon enough my motivation to live past my ‘expiration date’!
-Soon enough we were able to welcome our new bundle of energy into our lives, whom we discovered loved to be in the car for the evening drives and just so happen to fall a sleep easier when we did go on our evening outings.
+Not long after we were able to welcome our new bundle of energy into our lives, whom we discovered loved to be in the car for the evening drives and just so happen to fall a sleep easier when we did go on our evening outings.
 So it became our nightly routine for the next few months and of course I always brought my camera!”

 Since 2013, and even before she began Long Love Photography, Laurie’s efforts to enforce a positive change in her community have been what has driven her to give back when and wherever she can.
 Over the years she has given hundreds of hours back to the community by speaking to women’s groups on how she has overcome great odds, and stayed positive in some of the most trying times in her life.
 When she was asked what kept her so focused on the Yuba-Sutter community, her response was simple, “It’s the people, and the Community Spirit.”

-A 30 year resident of the Yuba-Sutter community we asked Laurie what her favorite time of day was to take photographs; “Gosh that’s hard!
+We asked Laurie what her favorite time of day was to take photographs; “Gosh that’s hard!
 I really don’t think there is a time of day I don’t love capturing the beauty of the area, but if I had to choose I would have to say Sunset…yes, definitely Sunset!”

 What do you believe sets you apart from other photographers in the area?